 This is the fourth of a series of articles outlining Pope St. John Paul II’s thought on human embodiment and sexuality.
-You can read the third installment here.
+The preceding article may be found here.

 The divine plan for human love is realized in the institution of marriage: the union of one man and one woman, founded on self-giving love, and entered upon through a vow before one another, one’s family, the community, and God the Creator.
 It is a union essentially determined by monogamy and indissolubility and ordered by its nature to the procreation and education of children, the mutual and complementary aid of the spouses, and the healing remedy of the disorder of concupiscence.
 Marriage is the realization of human sexual love according to the divine intent and will, not only as accounting for it and illuminating it, but also, and importantly, as justifying it—justifying it both personally and socially, as also with respect to the Creator.
 Why does sexual love need such justification, personally and socially? and especially such divine justification?
 Spousal love needs justification not because it is bad and must be fundamentally and radically vindicated as good, but because it is the kind of good that needs the proper security and permanence of the institution of marriage for it to become and remain something truly personal.
 In brief, Wojtyła gives two interrelated reasons for the necessity of this marital justification: 1) spousal love, according to its own nature, needs to be declared, both personally and socially; and 2) the personal self-giving of man and woman needs divine approval and blessing.